History of

 1889

-U.S. Post Office on Main Street Van Wyck
+U.S. Post Office moves in on Main Street

 As recorded by the National Archives and Record Service, Washington, D.C., the Van Wyck Post Office was established on June 25.
 1889.
-The post office was located in various stores on the Main Street of Van Wyck until 1974, then was moved to new quarters next to Jingle Jungle.
+The post office was located in various stores on the Main Street of Van Wyck until 1974, then was moved to new quarters next to Jingle Jungle store.

 Read more